Hôtel de Besenval: The Games of the XXXIII Olympiad

 In the service of gastrodiplomacy: The Baron de Besenval's former nymphaeum after its renovation and transformation into a wine cellar in 2024.
 In the niche on the right hand side is the red-painted wooden replica of one of Claude Michel's vases visible.
 The figure in the opposite niche shows a large corkscrew.
 In the other two niches (not visible), there are sculptures of a grapevine and a pair of pruning shears.
-The custom-made oak table seats 22 people.
+The custom-made oak table, crafted by the Paris-based atelier La Remanufacture, seats 14 people.

 As part of the 2024 Summer Olympics and the 2024 Summer Paralympics in Paris, the Swiss Confederation set up a House of Switzerland in the garden of the Hôtel de Besenval.
 In addition to the Swiss athletes and a large number of international guests, Ambassador Roberto Balzaretti welcomed personalities from sports, politics, business and culture to the House of Switzerland, including Viola Amherd, President of the Swiss Confederation, Federal Councillor Ignazio Cassis, Federal Councillor Élisabeth Baume-Schneider, Thomas Bach, President of the International Olympic Committee, Anne Hidalgo, Mayor of Paris, and Jackie Chan.
 It was the first time that a House of Switzerland was built on the premises of an Embassy of the Swiss Confederation.

 Renovation of the nymphaeum and its use in the service of diplomacy

 In the service of sports and gastrodiplomacy: Ambassador Roberto Balzaretti welcomes Jackie Chan on 30 October 2024 to the House of Switzerland in the garden of the Hôtel de Besenval.

-In the run-up to the 2024 Olympic Games in Paris and the decision to erect a temporary House of Switzerland in the garden of the Hôtel de Besenval, the unique nymphaeum, commissioned in 1782 by Pierre Victor, Baron de Besenval, from the architect Alexandre-Théodore Brongniart and decorated by the artist Claude Michel, was also comprehensively renovated.
-In the course of the renovation, some contemporary interpretations of wooden replicas of Claude Michel's former decoration were made by the Atelier La Remanufacture of Paris, such as one of the vases with relief decoration in one of the four niches.
+In the run-up to the 2024 Olympic Games in Paris and the decision to erect a temporary House of Switzerland in the garden of the Hôtel de Besenval, the unique nymphaeum – commissioned in 1782 by Pierre Victor, Baron de Besenval, from the architect Alexandre-Théodore Brongniart and decorated by the artist Claude Michel – was also comprehensively renovated.
+As part of the renovation, the Paris-based atelier La Remanufacture created contemporary wooden replicas inspired by Claude Michel's original decoration, including a relief-decorated vase for one of the four niches.

 Today, the nymphaeum serves, on the one hand, as a wine cellar for the Embassy of the Swiss Confederation and, on the other hand, as a reception or dining room for the Swiss ambassador on special occasions.

 "The Hôtel de Besenval also constitutes an emblematic place in the history of Franco-Swiss relations in Paris, the continuity of which it symbolises."